Module regpy.operators

 How to implement the inverse operator.
 If available, this should be given as `Operator`

 or array.
-If `'inv'`, `numpy.linalg.inv` will be used.
-If `'cholesky'´ or `'superLU'´, a
+If `inv`, `numpy.linalg.inv` will be used.
+If `cholesky` or `superLU`, a

-`CholeskyInverse´ or `SuperLU´´ instance will be returned.
+`CholeskyInverse` or `SuperLU` instance will be returned.

-domain : regpy.vecsps.VectorSpace, optional
+domain : regpy.vecsps.NumPyVectorSpace, optional

 matrix columns is used.
 Defaults to None.

-codomain : regpy.vecsps.VectorSpace, optional
+codomain : regpy.vecsps.NumPyVectorSpace, optional

 matrix rows is used.
 Defaults to None.